Reclaiming Clarity and Calm at Work

 - To-Do-Lists

-Managing the stress internally
+Managing stress internally

 Managing stress externally involves making sure that sources of stress in the environment are eliminated in a timely matter:

-- Identify the source of stress
+- Identify inner sources of stress

 - The first step in managing stress is identifying the source of stress in your life.